Don’t see what you are looking for? Email your questions to firstname.lastname@example.org, and we will get right back to you!

 There is no guarantee that the dealer will sell the vehicle for a price in this range, nor that the dealer will not sell the vehicle for less than the lowest point on the range – sometimes market, competitor, or other conditions can change unexpectedly.
 The Carjojo Deal Sheet contains the most current, relevant, and accurate data available.

-So why do we say “Guaranteed” Best Price?
+So why do we say “Guaranteed?”
 Because when you place a Carjojo order, Carjojo will get the dealer to agree to that price, or Carjojo will not charge you for the service – and we get that price most of the time.
+And if you buy a Carjojo negotiated price and you then see it for less, we will pay you the difference.
+See terms here.

-The Carjojo price is the final price for the vehicle, including all manufacturer-installed equipment and freight charges.
+The Carjojo Estimated Price is the final price for the vehicle, including all manufacturer-installed equipment and freight charges.
 It does not include taxes, documentation or other similar fees, registration fees, or any dealer-installed equipment that is not stated.

 We believe our data and technology provide the most accurate and current pricing projection, but unforeseen factors may influence a given deal or dealer.
 Sometimes market conditions change so quickly that what was true yesterday is no longer true.
 Most likely, the dealer is negotiating with you – they are trained negotiators.
 The Carjojo Deal Sheet lists alternatives you have to get a similar deal at another dealership.
 We recommend that you consider these alternatives as you decide if it is worth your time to continue to talk with this dealer, or if you’d rather move on to another dealer.

 There could be a number of reasons.
 The most likely reason is that the dealer is including rebates in the price that are not available to everyone.
 On Carjojo, we include rebates that are available to everyone, and give you the ability to add other rebates that you qualify for.
 For instance, you may qualify for a $1,000 rebate only if you already own a car of the same brand.
 The dealer site may assume that you do, and lower the stated price by $1,000.
 Carjojo does not make that assumption.
-The reason is simple – the dealer site wants to show the lowest price to get you to come in.
+The reason is simple – the dealer site wants to show the lowest price, even if that price is not generally available, to get you to come in.
 Carjojo wants to show you the honest facts and let you decide!

 We update our data at least once daily, and it is possible the car was sold between our updates.
 Also, sometimes a dealer may inadvertently continue to list a vehicle for sale after it has been sold.